LasithaAmarasinghe/Movie-Recommender-System/README.md

 ## Key Features

-- **Data Exploration**: Comprehensive analysis to understand MovieLens 25M dataset's structure and distribution.
+- **Data Exploration**: Comprehensive analysis to understand the MovieLens 25M dataset's structure and distribution.
 - **Search Engine**: Building a search engine to find a specific movie title in the dataset.
 - **Recommendation Engine**: Creating a recommendation engine to suggest specific movies based on user preferences and movie ratings.